 One of the things I used to fear most was to do public speaking.
 Over the years, I have learned to relax and don’t get quite as nervous, but when I first started teaching, even going in front of a classroom of high school students would have my stomach churning the entire morning before classes began.
 Being able to make a quality presentation is an important way to get noticed and improve your career prospects.
 Listen to the way that your favorite speakers deliver their information and make the effort to adopt that style into your own speaking.
-Join your local Toastmasters group to help you improve these skills.
+Take some public speaking classes or join your local Toastmasters group to help you improve these skills.

 Know The News